shaileshiet31/weather_project/README.md

 ## Algorithms & Understanding

+Main Class java file: WhetherSimulationEngine.java Resource bundle file: application.properties (All Application default values are present which can be changed)

-The different attribute of weather envoirnement and place locations are genereted on behalf of below understanding and facts.
+The different attributes of weather envoirnement and place locations are genereted on behalf of below understanding and facts.

 #### Latitude
 By default +-10 range of random latitudes lower and upper range will be created on behalf of entered latitude.